Jefferies Financial Group Analysts Give Deutsche Wohnen (FRA:DWNI) a €56.00 Price Target

-Jefferies Financial Group set a €56.00 ($65.88) price target on Deutsche Wohnen (FRA:DWNI) in a report published on Thursday, Borsen Zeitung reports.
-The firm currently has a buy rating on the stock.
+Deutsche Wohnen (FRA:DWNI) has been assigned a €56.00 ($65.88) price target by research analysts at Jefferies Financial Group in a research report issued to clients and investors on Wednesday, Borsen Zeitung reports.
+The firm presently has a “buy” rating on the stock.
+Jefferies Financial Group’s price target suggests a potential upside of 26.33% from the company’s current price.

 Deutsche Wohnen SE develops and manages residential properties in Germany.
 The company operates through four segments: Residential Property Management, Disposals, Nursing home operators, and Nursing Properties.
 Its property portfolio consists of approximately 160,000 residential and commercial units; nursing properties with approximately 10,580 beds; and apartments for assisted living.